 And then, all of a sudden, none of us could travel.
 I came back from Spain right in time, if I would have been a day later, I would have been locked in.
 So, all in all, I am happy to be home, safe and will stay in for the foreseeable future.
 And I hope you are too.
 In this article, I will try and explain the situation in The Netherlands concerning Coronavirus.

 The Netherlands was on the verge of Tourist Season starting.
 The tulips were starting to bloom, the famous Keukenhof Gardens were ready to open their doors.
 I was planning to go on an alternative tulip route in April, maybe go to Giethoorn with a friend.
 But then Covid-19 hit The Netherlands, quite hard.
 Especially the southern province of Noord-Brabant, where I am originally from.

 Since then life, as we know it, has come to a halt.
-Schools and daycares are closed, as well are cafés, restaurants, public buildings, a lot of shops and tourist attractions.
-We are asked to stay in as much as possible, at least until April 6th.
-But more measures will probably be taken.
+We are asked to stay in as much as possible.
 We’re all in this together, however.
 I’ve always had loads of respect for people working in healthcare, but even more currently.
 They’re doing the most amazing work under very difficult circumstances.